openstack-archive/sahara/doc/source/userdoc/installation.guide.rst

 Notes:
 ------
-One of the :doc:`Sahara Features <features>`, Anti-Affinity, requires a Nova adjustment.
-See :ref:`Enabling Anti-Affinity <enable-anti-affinity>` for details.
-But that is purely optional.

 Make sure that your operating system is not blocking Sahara port (default: 8386).
 You may need to configure iptables in CentOS and some other operating systems.